npm package discovery and stats viewer.

 — or —

-1. Configure your backend:
+1. Configure your live backend:

-Edit projects/my-store/.env with your commerce backend URL and API key
+Edit `projects/my-store/.env` with your commerce backend URL and API key

 2. Add GitHub Actions secrets: ← (only when Vercel link succeeded)